zippoxer/george/README.md

 ### SSH

-Quickly SSH into a server or website.
+Quickly SSH into a server or site.
 No need to register your SSH key, `george` automatically registers your `~/.ssh/id_rsa.pub` into Forge.

 ```bash
 $ george ssh www.example.com
 ```

-If you've typed in a website domain, `george` will drop you right into it's laravel directory!
+If you've typed in a site domain, `george` will drop you right into it's laravel directory!

 ```bash
 forge@example-server:~/www.example.com.il$ php artisan fix-website